jonathanBieler/LibRaw.jl/README.md

 Minimal bindings for the [LibRaw](https://www.libraw.org/) library.
 The purpose of this package to read raw file and access the data, but not to do post-processing (although a navie demoisaic algorithm is provided for debugging).
-Colors.jl and Images.jl coulld be used for further post-processing.
+Colors.jl and Images.jl could be used for further post-processing.

 Bindings were automatically generated using [Clang.jl](https://github.com/JuliaInterop/Clang.jl), see `gen/generator.jl`.